peplau/AI-Content-Profiler/README.md

 <hr/>

-### CASE 3 - Automatic profiling triggered via Workflow
+### CASE 3 - Automatic profiling triggered in a Workflow

 To help automate the profiling process, you can trigger the profiling of an items via a Sitecore Workflow.